goldsborough/Writer-Tutorial/Part-3/part-3.md

 ### Raiders of the lost text

-Now that we have an interface, we can make our dialog .. do something.
+Now that we have an interface, we can make our dialog ... do something.
 As a start, I'll discuss `find()` line by line.
-The first thing this method needs to do is get the text in which we'll look for queries and find out what text the user wants to query for.
-We can accomplish this by grabbing the text of our main window's `QTextEdit` as well as the text from our `findField`:
+The first thing this method needs to do is get the text in which we'll look for queries, our main window's `QTextEdit`, and find out what text the user wants to find, which we get from our `findField`:

     # Grab the parent's text
     text = self.parent.text.toPlainText()